U.S. Dollar Strengthens Amid Economic Data - UrduPoint

 U.S. Dollar Strengthens Amid Economic Data

 NEW YORK, Jan.
-29 (UrduPoint / Pakistan Point News - 29th Jan, 2023 ) :--:The U.S. Dollar rose in late trading on Sunday as market participants digested a slew of economic data.
+31 (UrduPoint / Pakistan Point News - 31st Jan, 2023 ) :The U.S. Dollar rose in late trading on Sunday as market participants digested a slew of economic data.

 The dollar index, which measures the greenback against six major peers, increased 0.19 percent to 101.8360.